Seattle-Tacoma International Airport and Mount Rainier

 Sea-Tac Airport lies fifteen miles south of downtown Seattle.
 Ground transportation links are excellent with the light rail taking 30 minutes into downtown Seattle from its convenient airport station.
 There is also an array of taxis, limos, and a full range of car hire companies available.

 In 2016, Cruise Critic, the world’s largest review site for cruise planning, named the Port of Seattle the #1 Homeport in North America.
+2017 was a record breaking year with 9% more passengers than 2016 and over 1 million visitors travelling through Seattle to cruise to Alaska.

 Seattle is an ideal stopover before and after an Alaskan cruise.
 Two thirds of passengers cruising from Seattle do so.
 With so much of Seattle’s best scenery within three hours’ drive of